deepomicslab/crux/docs/more-concepts.md

 ## Modifiers

-**Modifiers** can be added after a component name to serve as a shortcut to a set of predefined props.
+**Modifiers** can be added after a component tag to serve as a shortcut to a set of predefined props.
 For example, `.full` is the combination of `width = 100%` and `height = 100%`:

 <div class="demo" data-height="150">